ceased-Blockchain-Element/Enix-Mining-Directory/README.md

 ```

 **Remember to save the batch file before closing it down, or you will lose your configuration information.**

-Exceptions
+## Exceptions:

-**Before running the batch file, it is best to check that the program has the correct permissions to run.
-To do this, click on the  ethdcrminer64.exe file, go to properties, and ensure the tick box to "run program as administrator" is enabled.**
+Before running the batch file, it is best to check that the program has the correct permissions to run.
+To do this, click on the  ethdcrminer64.exe file, go to properties, and ensure the tick box to "run program as administrator" is enabled.

-### Running the Miner:
+## Running the Miner:

 Once you have downloaded and configured the batch file you are now ready to mine!
 Double click on the batch file and the miner should start running!